Candlemas Day in Mexico: Symbolism and Joyful Festivities

 Dressing Baby Jesus

-Besides eating Rosca de Reyes and enjoying tamales, another special thing people do on Candlemas Day in Mexico is dressing up the baby Jesus figurine they find in the bread.
+Besides eating Rosca de Reyes and enjoying tamales, another notable thing people do on Candlemas Day in Mexico is dressing up the baby Jesus figurine they find in the bread.
 Families carefully put fancy clothes on the tiny Jesus, making it look like a religious icon.

 This is a way to remember when Jesus was presented at the temple, as told in Christian stories.
 After dressing up the baby Jesus, families put it in their nativity scene at home.
 It stays there until next year’s celebrations.
 This tradition reminds everyone how important Jesus is in Mexican culture and faith.